aanand-chouhan/DSA-18/Bouble Sort.md

  ## Step 4
- Now we will start again from inedx 1 and 2 [1,2]. we will compare  <br>
+ Now we will start again from inedx 0 and 1 [0,1]. we will compare  <br>
  -272 > -45 false. <br>
  -45 > 176  false <br>